gordoneccles/RubyDB/README.md

 ## Querying the Database
 Use the `::find(id)` method to search the database for a single instance of this class based off it's primary key.
 This method returns an instance of the same class that was used for the search, not SQL data or a hash.

 Use the `::all()` method to return all instances of a particular class or the `::where(params)` method to filter based off the params hash.
+The `::where(params)` method is also stackable, and returns a `Relation` object unless the user actually tries to access the results.

 ## Creating and Updating Data
 Instances of a SQLClass subclass have instance variables to store all associated database information.
 These attributes can be viewed together via the `#attributes` methods, and read/updated like regular ruby instance variables.